WSJ: Best Buy has cut store jobs, reduced hours of other workers

-The Richfield-based electronics retailer hasn't given details of job changes, but it has said that its workforce needs to evolve.
-The Wall Street Journal quoted sources familiar with the matter and a Denver store employee who was told his hours would be reduced and said some of his colleagues were laid off.
+The Richfield-based electronics retailer decline to give details of job changes, but it has said that its workforce needs to evolve.

 "We don't generally comment on specific personnel matters," the company said in a statement to the Star Tribune.
 "However, as we have said before, customer shopping behavior will be permanently changed in a way that is even more digital and puts customers entirely in control to shop how they want."